-Equerry Conditioning Mash £12.99 - A quick soaking mash for horses that need to gain weight and condition, Low levels of starch, Non-Heating formula.
+Equerry Conditioning Mash £12.99 – A quick-soaking mash for horses that need to gain weight and condition with low levels of starch and a non-heating formula.

-R&R Country Conditioning Mix £11.25 - Great for fussy eaters, the R&R Country Conditioning Mix is very palatable and helps improve the condition, build topline and supports muscle tone without causing excitability.
+R&R Country Conditioning Mix £11.25 – Great for fussy eaters, the R&R Country Conditioning Mix is very palatable and helps improve the condition, build topline, and support muscle tone without causing excitability.

-Equine America Coff-Less £42.99 - For horses with weak respiration, laboured breathing or that have a sensitivity to dust and mould spores found in the air, hay and bedding.
+Equine America Coff-Less £42.99 – For horses with weak respiration, laboured breathing, or who have a sensitivity to dust and mould spores found in the air, hay and bedding.